ericjia100/ericjia/README.md

 ### Side Projects

 These are all fun, interesting side projects that I completed in my spare time.
-Check them out!
+Ask me about them!

-1. Fun Maze Game
+1. World Generation Maze Game
-2. Remember Food (In-Progress)
+2. Personal Chrome Extension
-3. Pokeball Chrome Extension
+3. Food Android App

 ## Contact

-Check out my LinkedIn profile [here](https://www.linkedin.com/in/eric-jia-ba0138161/).
+Check out my LinkedIn profile [here](https://www.linkedin.com/in/ericjia100/).
 It includes all my professional information and ways to contact me!